-We have provided reconciliations of the following non-GAAP measures referred to in this proxy statement:
+We have provided reconciliations of the following non-GAAP measures referred to in this Proxy Statement:

-- · Organic sales eliminates from our reported net sales growth the impacts of earnings from any acquired or disposed businesses and changes in foreign currency exchange rates.
-We believe that this measurement is useful as a way to measure and evaluate our underlying commercial operating performance consistently across our segments and the periods presented. - · Adjusted EBITDA measures and evaluates our operating performance exclusive of interest expense, income tax expense, depreciation, amortization and certain other adjustments.
-We believe that this measurement is useful as a way to analyze the underlying trends in our core business consistently across the periods presented - Adjusted EPS is is our adjusted net income divided by the normalized shares outstanding.
+- Sales growth on an organic basis eliminates from our reported net sales growth the impacts of earnings from any acquired or disposed businesses that have been owned for less than one year and changes in foreign currency exchange rates.
+Sales growth on a core organic basis eliminates from our organic growth the impacts of any COVID-19 related net sales.
+We believe that these measurements are useful as a way to measure and evaluate our underlying commercial operating performance consistently across our segments and the periods presented. - Adjusted EBITDA measures and evaluates our operating performance exclusive of interest expense, income tax expense, depreciation, amortization and certain other adjustments.
+We believe that this measurement is useful as a way to analyze the underlying trends in our core business consistently across the periods presented. - · Adjusted EPS equals our adjusted net income divided by our diluted GAAP weighted average share count (beginning with the quarter ended March 31, 2022).
+Prior to the first quarter of 2022, Adjusted EPS reflected our adjusted net income divided by the normalized shares outstanding.
 The normalized shares outstanding reflects for all periods (i) the total number of shares of common stock outstanding following our initial public offering, plus (ii) the dilutive effect of the assumed exercise or conversion of instruments (including our 6.250% Series A mandatory convertible preferred stock assuming the lowest rate of conversion into common stock).
-The adjusted share count also excludes the shares issued in our secondary equity offering on September 15, 2021.
-We believe that this measurement is an additional way to analyze the underlying trends in our business consistently across the periods presented. - · Adjusted net leverage is equal to our gross debt, reduced by our cash and cash equivalents, divided by our trailing 12-month Adjusted EBITDA (excluding stock-based compensation expense and including the expected run-rate effect of cost synergies and the incremental results of completed acquisitions as if those acquisitions had occurred on the first day of the trailing 12-month period).
-We believe that this measurement is a useful way to evaluate and measure the Company's capital allocation strategies and the underlying trends in the business. - · Free cash flow is equal to our cash flow from operating activities, excluding acquisition-related costs paid in the period, less capital expenditures.
-We have amended our definition of free cash flow to exclude acquisitionrelated costs as they may be significant, individually or in aggregate, and may make it more difficult for investors to understand the free cash flows associated with the normal operations of our business.
+We believe that this measurement is an additional way to analyze the underlying trends in our business consistently across the periods presented. - · Adjusted net income equals our net income or loss first adjusted for the following items: (i) amortization of acquired intangible assets, (ii) net foreign currency remeasurement gains or losses relating to financing activities, (iii) losses on extinguishment of debt, (iv) other costs or credits that are either isolated or cannot be expected to recur with any regularity or predictability.
+From this amount, we then add or subtract an assumed incremental income tax impact on the above noted pre-tax adjustments, using estimated tax rates, to arrive at Adjusted Net Income.
+We believe that this measurement is useful as a way to analyze the business consistently across the periods presented. - Adjusted net leverage equals our gross debt, reduced by our cash and cash equivalents, divided by our trailing 12-month Adjusted EBITDA (excluding stock-based compensation expense and including the expected run-rate effect of cost synergies and the incremental results of completed acquisitions as if those acquisitions had occurred on the first day of the trailing 12-month period).
+We believe that this measurement is a useful way to evaluate and measure the Company's capital allocation strategies and the underlying trends in the business. - · Free cash flow equals our cash flow from operating activities, excluding acquisition-related costs paid in the period, less capital expenditures.
 We believe that this measurement is useful as it provides a view on the Company's ability to generate cash for use in financing or investment activities.